Samuel Steward: Pornography work

+Tattooing

 As a leading tattoo artist of the 1950s and '60s, Steward was mentored by Milwaukee-based master tattooist Amund Dietzel.
-Steward in turn mentored Cliff Ingram, aka Cliff Raven, and Don "Ed" Hardy, later known simply as Ed Hardy, encouraging both to practice the Japanese-style tattooing he himself most admired.
+Steward, in turn, mentored Cliff Ingram, aka Cliff Raven, and Don "Ed" Hardy, later known simply as Ed Hardy, encouraging both to practice the Japanese-style tattooing he himself most admired.
+Chuck Arnett was one of Steward's tattoo clients.
 After retiring from tattooing in 1970, Steward wrote a social history of American tattooing during the 1950s and '60s, which was ultimately published as Bad Boys and Tough Tattoos.

 Death

-In his later years Steward's abilities as a writer were compromised by chronic obstructive pulmonary disease and a barbiturate addiction.
+In his later years, Steward's abilities as a writer were compromised by chronic obstructive pulmonary disease and a barbiturate addiction.
 He died at the age of 84 in Berkeley, California.

 Reception and scholarship

 In 1972, Jack Fritscher became the first openly gay writer to unearth and interview Steward; his Steward audiotapes were referenced in Justin Spring's biography of Steward.
+The Leather Archives & Museum in Chicago holds recordings of several interviews Steward sat for in the 1980s and 1990s, as well as some of Steward's writings, art, and stencils.

 Starting in 2001, Justin Spring tracked down Steward's archive and began writing the biography Secret Historian: The Life and Times of Samuel Steward, Professor, Tattoo Artist, and Sexual Renegade, which was ultimately published by Farrar, Straus and Giroux in 2010.
 The book was a finalist for the National Book Award.
-It received the National Leather Association’s Geoff Mains Non-fiction book award for 2011.
+It received the National Leather Association's Geoff Mains Non-fiction book award for 2011.

 In 2018, Jeremy Mulderig edited The Lost Autobiography of Samuel Steward: Recollections of an Extraordinary Twentieth-Century Gay Life.
 (Chicago: The University of Chicago Press, 2018.)

 In 2012, 2014, and 2018, Seth Eisen of Eye Zen Presents created the play Homo File depicting the life and times of Steward, as part of a project to unearth and spread gay history from when homosexuality "could not speak its name".

 Honors

-In 2012 Steward was inducted into the Leather Hall of Fame.
+In 2012, Steward was inducted into the Leather Hall of Fame.

 Steward was honored in 2017 along with other notables, named on bronze bootprints, as part of San Francisco South of Market Leather History Alley.